 - Drinking alcohol over other daily tasks and responsibility

 Alcoholism is a major issue in the US and it affects people personally and socially.
-Many of us have a tendency of blaming this issue on addicted people but it should be realized that it is a mental and physical issue.
+Many have a tendency of blaming this issue on addicted people.
+The fact is alcoholism is a mental and physical issue.

 Definition of Chronic Disease

 Before understanding alcoholism as a chronic disease, we must understand the definition of chronic diseases and what differs them from regular diseases.
 The simplest definition is diseased which doesn’t just go away and lasts three months or more.
-It is complicated to cure these diseases with medicines only.
+It is extremely difficult to cure these diseases with medicines only.

 Centers for Disease Control and Prevention (CDC) states that six out of ten people in the US suffer from at least one chronic disease.
-This number is huge and is caused by various factors.
+Various factors create this huge number.
 CDC’s research also shows that chronic diseases are the top reason for disability and even death in the United States.

 In short, chronic diseases are conditions that are hard to cure with only medication, and these conditions may last for a long time.
 However, with proper medication and lifestyle, it can be managed and even treated.
 Progressive alcoholism sounds familiar with the definition of chronic disease as it starts as something harmless and ends up being a life-changing problem that becomes complicated to control and even harder to cure.